Voltage: 230V, Frequency: 50Hz

 What to expect

-Travelling to Burma (Myanmar) with Travel Indochina offers a chance to experience a part of Asia that remains much as it was a hundred years ago.
+Travelling to Myanmar (Burma) with Insider Journeys is a journey into the Asia of days gone by.
 Your mobile phone may not work, there are very few ATMs and primitive transport modes, such as horse and cart, are still in operation.
 This will change now that Aung San Su Kyi, among others, have begun to tentatively encourage travellers to experience this beautiful country, but for now you should expect infrastructure and facilities to be somewhat limited.
 Bring and open mind and a flexible approach and you will be rewarded by some spectacular scenery, like the serene Inle Lake, and stunning sights like the striking Buddhist temples of Bagan.
 Meeting the people – warm, curious, gracious and friendly – is sure to be a highlight.

 approximately 7 hours